pockypoem/frontend-car-rental/README.md

+# Announcement
+Apologies to Mr.Manda, this project is still in the process of completion.
+The following is the list:

+* Slicing Landing Page and Search Car ✅
+* Consume API Search Car ✅
+* UI Form Login ✅
+* UI Layout Dashboard ✅

+## Coming Soon:

+* UI Layouts for CRUD
+* OAuth and JWT Consume
+* Consume API CRUD

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.